DeathWrench/BestestTVMod/README.md

 - **TV Always On**: Keep the TV running continuously without manual activation.
 - **Sequential Video Playback**: Videos play in sequence for a more immersive viewing experience.
 - **Shuffle Videos**: Load videos in a random order instead of alphabetically.
-- **Scan, Volume, and Video Skipping**: Enjoy control over scanning, volume adjustment, and video skipping functionalities with the ability to hide prompts.
 - **Custom Keybinds**: Set custom keybinds for scanning, skipping, reloading videos, seeking, and more.
 - **Turn Off and On to Skip**: Easily skip to the next video by turning off and back on the TV.
+(TVLoader)
 - **Seeking and Channel Controls**: Enable seeking with brackets and skip videos using comma or period keys.
+(LethalTVManager)
 - **Mouse Wheel Volume Control**: Control the volume using the mouse wheel.
+(LethalTVManager)
 - **Hide Hovertips**: Hide the controls when hovering over the TV for a cleaner interface.
 - **Restrict Channels**: Disable the channel controls while keeping the UI visible, unless Hide Hovertips is also checked.